Shadow of the Colossus

 the highest point of the shrine, but it is the highest point that can be explored.

 The secret garden is generally seen in its full glory only at the end of the game.
 However, with a series of complicated, glitchy jumps, it is possible for you to scale the shrine's mighty walls and formations to reach it.
 You can look at an image guide or watch a video walkthrough available on Team Ico Wikia here.
-Note that the method does not work with the 2011 HD re-release of the game.
+Note that the method does not work with the 2011 Playstation 3 re-release of the game.
 However, the secret garden is once again accessible in the 2018 Playstation 4 version, and a trophy will be granted to you if you succeed!

 Once there, Wander can consume the 37 fruit in the garden.
 Unlike the other fruit in the Forbidden Lands, eating these will greatly deplete his health and stamina.
 This oddity is addressed here.